alanng10/Version/Docue/a.md

 The Int value is branch mod index.
 The Int value has limitel 1 exa.

+Version commit ident string is the String value, follow by colon char, follow by pad lead zero 15 hex char of the Int value.

 Version branch commit is order from mod index 0 as first commit to most mod index as last commit.

 Version branch commit is diff forward to more high index.